Best Steam Deck alternatives in 2024: Ayaneo, Asus ROG & more

 Fast charging capability

-Like the Ayaneo devices, the ROG Ally uses Windows, lets you play pretty much every PC game, on any service.
+Like the Ayaneo devices, the ROG Ally uses Windows and lets you play pretty much every PC game, on any service.
 The downside of this is that, unlike the Steam Deck, the Ally lacks custom touch pads to ease navigation.
 However, this pain is eased by the Asus Armory Crate software, which helpfully organizes your games into a unified game library and provides an easy way to tweak settings as needed.

 Despite its performance, power and build quality, the Ally does struggle in some areas.
 Our review noted that it did somewhat feel as if Windows was fighting against you.